 Scott is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot is a member of the House of Representatives positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Scott has sponsored and cosponsored from Jan 6, 2015 to Apr 22, 2019.
+The chart is based on the bills Scott has sponsored and cosponsored from Jan 3, 2017 to Dec 2, 2022.
 See full analysis methodology.

 Austin Scott sits on the following committees:

 Scott was the primary sponsor of 2 bills that were enacted:

 - H.R.
 877 (116th): Modernizing the Pittman-Robertson Fund for Tomorrow’s Needs Act

 - H.R.
 4910 (115th): Veterans Cemetery Benefit Correction Act